 Tools for this recipe

 Check out Natasha's favorite kitchen essentials, gadgets, and cookware!

 - I like to make soups and stews in my 5.5 qt Dutch oven.

 - The easiest way to never overcook or undercook chicken is using an inexpensive instant read thermometer.
 Chicken is done at 165F.

 - A classic chef's knife makes prepping the veggies a breeze.

 How to make chicken stew

-- The cream in here keeps the chicken moist and gives the stew a nice and slightly richer texture and flavor, but if you can't have dairy, it should be ok to leave it out.
-I personally would keep it in if possible (it's only 1/2 cup among six portions so not a big calorie concern).
-Using milk or half-and-half there's a chance it'll curdle due to the high heat and length of cooking time.
+- The cream in here keeps the chicken moist and gives the stew a slightly richer texture and flavor, but if you can't have dairy, it should be ok to leave it out.
+I personally would keep it in if possible.
+It's only 1/2 cup among six portions so not a big calorie concern.
+With milk or half-and-half, there's a chance it'll curdle due to the high heat and length of cooking time.

 - You can easily make it a chicken thigh stew.
 Bonus: chicken thighs are less likely to dry out!

 - My favorite thing to serve with it is a freshly baked baguette, or choose your favorite kind of bread or a dinner roll.
 Garlic Bread is always a good idea.

 - For a salad pairing, go for something comforting as well like a Classic Ranch Dressing or my personal favorite, this 10 Minute Caesar Dressing.